 - 8 credits for each full day of participation as a site visitor in a CEPH, CAHME or PHAB site visit or training as a site visitor.

-- 4 credits for each new one day workshop or seminar that is instructed.
-Workshop/seminar must be newly developed and delivered by CPH to be eligible for credit.
+- 6 credits for each new one day workshop or seminar that is instructed.
+Workshop/seminar must be newly developed and delivered by CPH to be eligible for credit per hour.

 - 1 credits for each presentation or guest lecture given in a formal public setting.
 Presentation must be newly written/developed by speaker to be eligible for credit.